Other Facial Procedures

 Facial laser resurfacing

-Facial laser resurfacing is performed at MPS by our plastic surgeons, and can be an aggressive dual-wavelength general anesthetic skin, wrinkle, and acne scar rejuvenation via our Derma-K™ laser.
-More mild and less-dramatic improvements in fine lines, sunspots, and superficial skin damage can be obtained without general anesthesia and less downtime via Carillon Clinic’s erbium laser.
+Facial laser resurfacing is performed at MPS by our plastic surgeons, and can be an aggressive dual-wavelength, general anesthetic, skin, wrinkle, and acne scar rejuvenation via our third-generation dual-wavelength (CO2/Erbium:YAG) Derma-K™ laser.
+More mild and less-dramatic improvements in fine lines, sunspots, and superficial skin damage can be obtained without general anesthesia and less downtime via Carillon Clinic’s Erbium:YAG laser.
 For more information click on this link to laser resurfacing in the Skin Procedures section.

 - BOTOX® Cosmetic

 - Facial Fillers (HA fillers, Radiesse, Sculptra, and Voluma)

 - Platysmaplasty (Neck Lift) including fat removal